SecurityGuyJW/MenuPrototype/README.md

 5. Example.

-          a. python expressMenu -a -b -g
+          a. python expressMenu.py -a -b -g

-          a. python expressMenu -a --apple
+          a. python expressMenu.py -a --apple

-          a. python expressMenu -g -b
+          a. python expressMenu.py -g -b

-          a. python expressMenu -apple -bannana
+          a. python expressMenu.py -apple -bannana

 6. An incorrect input will be graced with a menu and a script termination.